Frequency-Domain Characterization of Load Demand from Electrified Highways: Periodograms of DWPT Load Demands

-\emph{Periodogram under S3).} In this case, we simulated $N=192$ EVs moving in platoons of approximately $Q=5$ EVs per platoon.
-To capture imperfect synchronization, we first sampled the timing of each platoon independently uniformly from $[0,T)$.
-Then, for each EV within a platoon, we added an extra time shift drawn independently uniformly from $[0,T/5]$.
+\emph{Periodogram under S$_3$.} In this case, we simulated $N=192$ EVs moving in platoons of approximately $Q=5$ EVs per platoon.
+To capture imperfect synchronization, we first sampled the timing of each platoon uniformly from $[0,T)$ independently.
+Then, for each EV within a platoon, we added an additional time shift, uniformly and independently drawn from $[0,T/5]$.
 Figure~\ref{fig:S234_analytical_psd} illustrates the obtained periodogram.
-Although EVs within a platoon are not perfectly synchronized, the obtained spectrum contains higher harmonic content compared to the spectrum under \emph{S2)}.
-As dictated by Lemmas \ref{le:s2} and \ref{le:s3}, although the DC components are identical (barring the deviations of a single periodogram from its mean), harmonics do increase in power under \emph{S3)}, as they now scale as $\sqrt{QN}$ instead of $\sqrt{N}$.
-In addition, we computed the THC under different realizations and found it to be around $3\%$ under imperfect synchronization and $16\%$ under perfect synchronization within platoons.
+Although EVs within a platoon are not perfectly synchronized, the obtained spectrum contains higher harmonic content compared to the spectrum under \emph{S$_2$}.
+As dictated by Lemmas \ref{le:s2} and \ref{le:s3}, although the DC components are identical (barring the deviations of a single periodogram from its mean), harmonics do increase in power under \emph{S$_3$}, as they now scale as $\sqrt{QN}$ instead of $\sqrt{N}$.
+In addition, we computed the THC across different realizations and found it to be around $3\%$ with imperfect synchronization and $16\%$ with perfect synchronization within platoons.

-\emph{Periodogram under S4).} To simulate \emph{S4)}, EV speeds $v_n$ were drawn independently from a Gaussian PDF with $\mu_v =24.56$~m/s ($55$~mph) and $\sigma_v=1.23$~m/s ($2.75$~mph), while EV timings $t_n$ were iid and uniform in $[0,D/v_n)$.
-Figure~\ref{fig:S234_analytical_psd} compares the periodograms obtained under \emph{S4)} to \emph{S2)} and \emph{S3)} for $N=192$ EVs.
-Unequal speeds cause spectrum spreading under \emph{S4)}.
-As asserted by Lemma~\ref{le:s4}, the bandwidth of the bells increases with $m$.
-The magnitude of the peaks is smaller under \emph{S4)} rather than \emph{S2)}, as expected.
-The test also corroborates that the THCs for \emph{S2)} and \emph{S4)} are equal on average.
+\emph{Periodogram under S$_4$.} To simulate \emph{S$_4$}, EV speeds $v_n$ were drawn independently from a Gaussian PDF with $\mu_v =24.56$~m/s ($55$~mph) and $\sigma_v=1.23$~m/s ($2.75$~mph), while EV timings $t_n$ were i.i.d. and uniform in $[0,D/v_n)$.
+Figure~\ref{fig:S234_analytical_psd} compares the periodograms obtained under \emph{S$_4$} to \emph{S$_2$} and \emph{S$_3$} for $N=192$ EVs.
+Unequal speeds cause spectrum spreading under \emph{S$_4$}.
+As asserted by Lemma~\ref{le:s4}, the bandwidth of the lobes increases with $m$.
+The magnitude of the peaks is smaller under \emph{S$_4$} rather than \emph{S$_2$}, as expected.
+The test also corroborates that the THCs for \emph{S$_2$} and \emph{S$_4$} are equal on average.
+In theory, the first $8$ lobes should not overlap as the condition $\mu_v>1.15(2m+1)\sigma_v$ is satisfied.
+Some overlap is observed here due to windowing and finite-sample effects.